2018 Unclaimed Capital (Deposits)

 The Flint Energies board of directors makes a decision each year by August whether or not to refund capital credits.
 When the cooperative is strong enough financially and the member equity level is high enough, the Board directs the staff to refund some portion of past year’s capital credits.

-Inactive members who no longer purchase electricity from Flint Energies (with capital credits due) will receive a check after Sept.
+Inactive Members who no longer purchase electricity from Flint Energies (with capital credits due) will receive a check after Sept.
 15. Due to the expense involved in processing printed checks, all active members with capital credits due will see the refund as a separate line item on their September electric bill.

 If you move or no longer have electric service with Flint, it is important that members keep their address current, so that future disbursements can be properly mailed.
 Capital credits are reserved for members even if they move out of the Flint service area.
 Flint will make a diligent effort to send a check by mail.
 See Unclaimed Capital Credits.